AI for Hotels: A Guide to Artificial Intelligence for Hospitality Leaders

 This guide will attempt to answer that question, beginning with a little context.

-Where we are today: setting the stage for AI in the hotel industry in 2023
+Where we are today: setting the stage for AI in the hotel industry in 2024

 Technology cannot be evaluated in isolation.

 “AI is a tool and not an end in and of itself,” said Philip Rothaus, Managing Director for Data & AI in Alvarez & Marsal’s Travel, Hospitality & Leisure Practice.
-“It’s really important to first think about what we are trying to accomplish.
+“It’s really important to think about what we are trying to accomplish.
 What is the industry facing right now?”

 A need to drive revenue